cactode/cactode.github.io/aboutme.md

 I love building complicated things in simple ways.
 I love making simple projects complicated by trying to make them too simple.

 I love learning new skills and testing them out on projects.
 I aim to be "The Jack of All Trades and Master of None".
-Unless you're a potential employer.
-Then you can ignore that last bit.
+Unless you're a potential employer - then you can ignore that last bit.
 I'm definitely the master of everything.

 I don't love finding novel ways of injuring myself, but that seems to be part of the deal.